inatic/magento2-googleshoppingfeed/README.md

 ## Optional attributes

 A range of optional attributes can furthermore be added to a product.
 Details of these attributes can be found in [the same Google Merchant Center article](https://support.google.com/merchants/answer/7052112).
-Again, some corresponding Magento attributes might need to be added from the website's admin panel.
-The following is just a short selection of available optional attributes, a full list can be found on Google's support website.
+Again, some corresponding Magento attributes will need to be added from the website's admin panel.
+The following is just a short selection of available optional attributes, a full list can be found on Google's support website by following the previous link.

 | Google Shopping                   | Magento                   | Comment
 |-----------------------------------|---------------------------|-------------------